kul-group/Kulkarni-Group-Handbook-v2/Learning_ASE-Python-HPC.md

 a = read('STRUCTUREFILE')
 ```
 Where STRUCTUREFILE is the name of the structure file you downloaded.
-'a' is an object with the positions of the atoms in your structure, you can manipulate this to complete the practice problems below.
+'a' is an *atoms object* with the positions of the atoms in your structure, you can manipulate this to complete the practice problems below.

 ##### ASE GUI

 With the ASE python package downloaded, navigate to the folder of the file you want to view with ASE GUI in your terminal.
 Now type `ase gui STRUCTUREFILE` and hit enter.
 STRUCTUREFILE is the full name of the atomic structure file you want to view.

 Common commands:
-- scroll up/down to zoom
+- two finger scroll up/down to zoom
 - two finger click-and-drag to rotate
 - one finger click or one finger drag to highlight atoms
 - pressing numbers 1, 2, 3 orients along x, y, z directions respectively